 Direct Assignment

 The originating SP may directly assign TNs to a customer and allow the customer to mark calls at the UNI with those TNs and receive an “A” marking.
 Any other TNs would receive a “B” marking unless authorization was determined through some other means.

+Toll-free TN Assignment

+Toll-free TNs are acquired by a RespOrg from a central database and assigned to terminating users, or to TN or service resellers that may delegate their use to end users.
+The RespOrg also configures how the TNs are to route from originating access networks when called as a destination TN.
+While the primary purpose of a toll-free TN is for use as a destination number, the toll-free TN user may also mark outgoing calls with the toll-free TN as the calling TN.
+The RespOrg, which may be an SP, the TN user or a third-party entity, is the authoritative source of toll-free TN assignment information and therefore the RespOrg serves an equivalent role to an SP that assigns a geographic TN for the purpose of determining the authorized assignee or user of the toll-free TN.
+An originating SP that is not also the RespOrg for the (toll-free) calling TN may use means similar to those used for geographic TNs to determine the RespOrg has authorized a toll-free TN’s use by the originating SP’s customer.
 Contract Relationship

 The customer and originating SP may have contract terms that state the customer will only mark calls with authorized TNs.
 In this case there may be no explicit per-TN authorization step in the originating SP but misuse would be enforced under contract terms of use.